gcrone14/GC_Website/content/authors/admin/_index.md

 title: Gabriel Crone
 ---

-I'm an MA student at York University's Quantitative Methods program in the Psychology Department.
+I'm a PhD student at York University's Quantitative Methods program in the Psychology Department.
 My research primarily focuses on contemporary (and historical) statistical issues within psychology, such as *p*-hacking, statistical misreporting, and questionable research practices.
 I am also interested in the teaching of statistics, researchers' software preferences and attitudes, and open-scientific practices.
 Outside of my research, I love coding in R, learning about new statistical methods, and developing new skills.